• Scientists have found “dark oxygen” – oxygen being produced at the bottom of the Pacific ocean – without any light or photosynthesis

 Scientists have found a source of ‘dark oxygen’ 4,000 meters below the surface of the Pacific in the target zone for deep sea mining.
 The discovery could have far-reaching implications for science and the wannabe deep sea mining industry.

 It’s often said that we know more about the surface of the moon than we do about the deep ocean.
-This new discovery of dark oxygen shows how true that is – but what is this mysterious-sounding variation of oxygen?
+This new discovery of dark oxygen shows how true that is, and underlines the need to stop a new deep sea mining industry from targeting its source.

 What is dark oxygen?